karx/karx.github.io/banaao/ifttt/README.md

 * Client will provide a work area space with desk, chair, Internet access for use by Akriya Technologies to conduct project business while working on-site.

 ## Investment and Cost (revised)
-* Time required: 2 months: 2 lakh INR (estimated 140 man-hours)
+* Time required: 2 weeks: 50 thousand INR (estimated 60 man-hours)

 * Hardware cost (if required) to be paid by banaao-IFTTT